 Intuitive Organization – We rearranged content to better match user needs and interests.
 This also serves to better showcase the primary services offered to veterans and their families.

-Communicate the Brand – While regular users may bookmark certain sections as their “homepage”, the main homepage needed to quickly position AMVETS as one of the nation’s first and foremost VSO’s (veteran service organizations).
+Communicate the Brand – While regular users may bookmark certain sections as their “homepage”, the main homepage needed to quickly position AMVETS as one of the nation’s first and foremost VSO’s (veterans service organizations).

 Leverage WordPress – By carefully selecting and integrating plugins, we gave AMVETS staff a lot of power to easily manage content – from user-generated career opportunities, to program data, member benefit opportunities, reunion notices, and much more.